This is a guide covering everything you need to know about fill light and how it plays its part in the three-point lighting setup.

 How Do You Use Fill Light in Photography?

-There isn’t any particular right or wrong way when it comes to the usage of fill light.
-Different situations and themes will require a different amount of fill lights.
+There isn’t any particular right or wrong way to use fill lights.
+Different situations and themes will require different amounts.

 An image that only has key light with little backlight and no fill light will result in a rather flat image.